 Call Plumbing Professionals

 While keeping your garbage disposal clean can solve many problems, there are some things that might take more effort.
 If following these steps still leaves you with a dirty, smelly, or ill-functioning disposal you may need professional help.
-Larkin Plumbing has been servicing the Las Vegas area for more than 80 years and has the expertise to solve all your garbage disposal problems.
+If you need a plumber in Las Vegas, Larkin Plumbing has been servicing the Las Vegas area for more than 85 years and has the expertise to solve all your garbage disposal problems.
 To learn more about our services, contact our team today!